kubernetes/website/content/en/docs/setup/best-practices/certificates.md

 ### Kubelet's server and client certificates

-To establish a secure connection and authenticate itself to the kubelet, the kube-apiserver requires a client certificate and key pair.
+To establish a secure connection and authenticate itself to the kubelet, the API Server requires a client certificate and key pair.

 In this scenario, there are two approaches for certificate usage: using shared certificates or separate certificates;

 * Shared Certificates: The kube-apiserver can utilize the same certificate and key pair it uses to authenticate its clients.
 This means that the existing certificates, such as `apiserver.crt`  and `apiserver.key`, can be used for communicating with the kubelet servers.